Does Citizen’s Action Work? Yes!

 Keep the pressure on.

-When constituents flood congressional offices with their concerns, policy shifts happen.
+When constituents flood congressional offices with their concerns, when thousands of concerned citizens show up at protests and town hall meetings, policy shifts happen.

 Your voice matters.